emberjs/website/docs/megadocs.md

 </div>
 ```

 If you use `{{bindAttr}}` with a Boolean value, it will add or remove the specified attribute.
-For example, given this SproutCore view:
+For example, given this Ember view:

 ```javascript
 App.InputView = Am.View.extend({